Diploma in Chinese Studies (N70)

 BUSINESS SPECIALISATION

-Business Translation (4 Credit Units)
+Fundamentals of Business (4 Credit Units)

-Technology in Business (4 Credit Units)
+Business Ethics Law & Regulations (4 Credit Units)

 COMMON MODULES FOR EDUCATION AND BUSINESS SPECIALISATION